CMUEberlyCenter/eberly-data-filter-and-repair/README.md

 ## ToDo:

-* Allow arguments to the filters
+* Allow arguments for the filters
 * Add specific help for each filter/operation
 * Generate a report in a file that provides details of what was done to each row with any exceptions and failures
 * Allow operations to add a column instead of working in place